ceph/ceph/doc/install/get-packages.rst

 The major releases of Ceph include:

+- **Jewel:** Jewel includes CephFS for production environments and bug fixing for prior versions.

+- **Infernalis:** Changes the version number from 0.x to 9.x

-- **Hammer:** Hammer is the most recent, and is also the eighth major release of Ceph.
+- **Hammer:** Hammer is the eighth major release of Ceph.
 These packages are recommended for anyone deploying Ceph in a production environment.
   Critical bug fixes are backported and point releases are made as necessary.

 - **Giant:** Giant is the seventh major release of Ceph.
 These packages are recommended for anyone deploying Ceph in a production environment.
 Critical